Acorns vs Betterment for First-Time Investors 2026: Which Robo-Advisor Actually Delivers?

 | $50,000 | $36 (0.07%) | $125 (0.25%) |

-So Acorns actually becomes cheaper once you hit around $14,400.
-And at $50,000+, Acorns is far more cost-efficient on fees alone.
-The problem is that most first-time investors aren't starting with $50K — they're starting with $500 or $2,000, and at those levels, Acorns is quietly bleeding them.
-A 7.2% fee drag in your first year of investing is genuinely bad and I'm surprised more reviews don't make a bigger deal of it.
+So Acorns actually becomes cheaper once you cross around $14,400.
+And at $50,000+, Acorns is far more cost-efficient.
+The problem?
+Most first-time investors aren't starting with $50K — they're starting with $500 or $2,000.
+At those amounts, Acorns is quietly bleeding them.
+A 7.2% fee drag in year one of investing is genuinely bad, and I'm surprised more reviews don't call this out more aggressively.

 Edge: Betterment for balances under ~$14,000.
-Acorns for larger balances — though at that point, you probably want more sophisticated tools anyway.
+Acorns for larger balances — though at that point, you'd probably want something more sophisticated anyway.

 Customer Support

 Acorns offers email support and in-app chat.
-Response times are decent but not fast, and there's no phone option.
-For a platform targeting complete beginners who might have real questions about basic investing concepts, this feels like a significant gap.
+Response times are reasonable but not fast, and there's no phone option.
+For a platform targeting total beginners who might have real questions about basic investing, this feels like a gap.

-Betterment has email, chat, and phone support (hours-limited).
+Betterment has email, chat, and phone support (during business hours).
 Premium members get CFP access.
-Response quality tends to be better, and the in-app educational content is notably more useful — Betterment's blog and resource center are legitimately good, not just marketing fluff dressed up as advice.
+Response quality is generally better, and the in-app educational content is notably more useful — Betterment's blog and resource section are legitimately good, not just marketing dressed up as advice.

 Edge: Betterment.